Gaius-Augustus/GALBA/README.md

 Related Software
 ================

-  * GALBA was derived from GALBA, a fully automated pipeline for predicting genes in the genomes of novel species with RNA-Seq data and a large-scale database of protein sequences (that must not necessarily be closely related to the target species) with GeneMark-ES/ET/EP/ETP and AUGUSTUS.
-GALBA is available at https://github.com/Gaius-Augustus/GALBA
+  * GALBA was derived from BRAKER, a fully automated pipeline for predicting genes in the genomes of novel species with RNA-Seq data and a large-scale database of protein sequences (that must not necessarily be closely related to the target species) with GeneMark-ES/ET/EP/ETP and AUGUSTUS.
+BRAKER is available at https://github.com/Gaius-Augustus/BRAKER
-  * TSEBRA can be used to combine GALBA gene sets with e.g. GALBA gene sets.
+  * TSEBRA can be used to combine GALBA gene sets with e.g. BRAKER gene sets.
 TSEBRA is available at https://github.com/Gaius-Augustus/TSEBRA .

 Contents
 ========